mx-alex/mx/README.md

 ## mx
-#### MS Excel and 'virtualexcel' inside m-database works synchronously and interactively, m-commands are located in cells of Excel
+#### MS Excel and 'virtualExcel' inside m-database works synchronously and interactively, m-commands are located in cells of Excel

 How it works :
-  - Information is kept not in the Excel books, but on the m-server in the form of globals and virtual Excel sheets
+  - Information is kept not in the Excel books, but on the m-server in the form of globals - 'virtualExcel' sheets
   - When user connects to the server, his real Excel sheet fills with data from required virtual sheet, also, any cell of the sheet can give a query to the database, the query result is displayed.
 Sheets are closely interrelated – changes are displayed on both
   - User works with the sheet, mx-triggers (M-commands in cells) monitor his actions and initiate the necessary changes in cells
   - After disconnection, the real Excel sheet is not being saved, however data still remains on the m-database
-  - MX work without additional programming of VBA-macros or MUMPS, enough mx-formulas
+  - MX work without additional programming of VBA-macros or MUMPS, enough mx-formulas in cells

   (MUMPS is an acronym for the Massachusetts General Hospital Utility Multi-Programming System, also known as M)